Hiimtiger/PAULow/README.md

   <b>Figure 2.</b> The design of the proposed dynamic loss function selection method.
 </p>

 The proposed dynamic loss function selection method was originally designed so that the loss starts from 2.0 and coverges to 0.
 The loss curve may display a two plateau convergence (See **Figure 3**).
 The same 2-plateau trend can also be seen if we strictly add weightings so that the maximum loss is 1.0 (**Figure 4**).
 The dataset used for this is the BraTS 2020 dataset, using the same patch-based preprocessing strategy with 5 fold CV.
-The actual effect/mathemathical meaning behind this is still to be discovered.
+The actual effect/mathemathical meaning behind this is yet to be discovered.

 <table align="center">
   <tr>